Efficient implementation of randomized quantum algorithms with dynamic circuits: Results and Discussions

 \subsection{Verification with random measurement for single qubit}

 First, we demonstrate our method with the random measurements in the $X$, $Y$, and $Z$ bases for a single qubit.
-Figure~\ref{One_qubit_test_1column.png}(a) shows the constructed circuit.
+Figure~\ref{FIG3_One_qubit_test_1column.pdf}(a) shows the constructed circuit.
 This circuit consists of one quantum and three classical registers.
-The system and ancilla qubits are shared as in Fig.~\ref{Method_less1.5column.png}(a) ($n_\mr{s}=n_\mr{a}=1$).
+The system and ancilla qubits are shared as in Fig.~\ref{FIG2_Method_less1.5column.pdf}(a) ($n_\mr{s}=n_\mr{a}=1$).
 The first two classical resisters store the probability distribution ($n_\mr{c}=2$), and the last classical resister stores a result to calculate expectation values.

-While we can consider the implementation with $S=1$ and $C_1=3$ like Fig.~\ref{Method_less1.5column.png}(c), we here implement the circuit that involves less feedback operations, as follows.
-The RY gate operation followed by measurement are repeated twice at the beginning, with the first- and second-measurement results stored in the classical registers ``$\mr{Store\_Z}$'' and ``$\mr{Store\_XY}$'', respectively (red in Fig.~\ref{One_qubit_test_1column.png}(a)).
+While we can consider the implementation with $S=1$ and $C_1=3$ like Fig.~\ref{FIG2_Method_less1.5column.pdf}(c), we here implement the circuit that involves fewer feedback operations, as follows (see the naive implementation in Appendix~\ref{sec: straightforward implementation for random Pauli measurement}).
+The RY gate operation followed by measurement are repeated twice at the beginning, with the first- and second-measurement results stored in the classical registers ``$\mr{Store\_Z}$'' and ``$\mr{Store\_XY}$'', respectively (red in Fig.~\ref{FIG3_One_qubit_test_1column.pdf}(a)).

 More precisely, we set the rotation angles of the two RY gates to $\theta_1 = 2\arccos\sqrt{2/3}$ and $\theta_2 = 2\arccos\sqrt{1/2}$, which generates $|\phi_1\rangle$ followed by $|\phi_2\rangle$:

 where plus (minus) sign appears in $\ket{\phi_2}$ when $\ket{0}$ ($\ket{1}$) was measured in the first measurement of $\ket{\phi_1}$.
 The probabilities of the measurement result are given by